steve-afrin/secure-hash-algorithm/README.md

 # [Secure Hash Algorithms (SHAs)](https://cryptobook.nakov.com/cryptographic-hash-functions/secure-hash-algorithms)

-For years we've seen CRCs and checksums of files on the Internet as a means of verifying that you successfully downloaded or received a _correct_ or _valid_ copy of a file.
-By the term _correct_ or _valid_ I mean that the file is verified on the receiving end as a file that has not been tampered with or altered by a bad actor somewhere in the transfer process.
+For years the information technology industry has seen CRCs and checksums of files on the Internet as a means of verifying that a user successfully downloaded or received a _correct_ or _valid_ copy of a file.
+The terms _correct_ or _valid_ means that the file is verified on the receiving end as a file that has not been tampered with or altered by a bad actor somewhere in the transfer process.

 But how exactly are those CRCs or checksums calculated?
-How do they help to verify that a file has not been tampered with during transfer, and more importantly, how secure are those means of validation for unaltered files?
+How do they help to verify that a file has not been tampered with during transfer?
+More importantly, how secure are those means of validation for unaltered files?

 This project was originally designed to help me better understand what secure hash algorithms are and how message digests are properly calculated in Java.
 Hopefully this information may be beneficial to other developers as well.